-This program will have considerable impact on the growth and development of Puerto Rican industry in the design, fabrication, characterization of materials, and product evaluation and, in achieving so, it will serve its community in vital areas, consistent with the University of Puerto Rico's mission.
+This program seeks to provide a cadre of welltrained professionals to expand development of Puerto Rican industry in the design, fabrication, characterization of materials, and product evaluation and, in achieving so, it will serve its community in vital areas, aligned with the University of Puerto Rico's mission.

-A bachelor's degree in Mechanical, Chemical, Industrial, Electrical or Civil Engineering or their equivalents from an accredited institution or higher learning is required for the MSE graduate programs.
-Applicants with a degree in Chemistry, Physics, and Biology and other
+1. A bachelor's degree in Mechanical, Chemical, Industrial, Electrical or Civil Engineering or their equivalents from an accredited institution or higher learning is required for the MSE graduate programs.
+Applicants with a degree in Chemistry, Physics, and Biology and other engineering or science fields in related areas are also eligible for admission.

-- engineering or science fields in related areas are also eligible for admission. - 2.
-A general grade point average of 3.0/4.0.
-Admission is possible for applicants with lower GPAs, but that have previous industrial or research experience. - 3.
+- 2. A general grade point average of 3.0/4.0.
+Admission is possible for applicants with lower GPAs, but that have demonstrated previous industrial or research experience. - 3.
 A minimum mastery of both English and Spanish skills to understand technical literature and to write technical documents. - 4.
 Three letters of recommendation from qualified referees. - 5.
 A statement of purpose describing the applicant's goals and interests.

 For students enrolled in M.S.
-(Plan I) the Material Sciences and Engineering program requires a minimum of 30 credits distributed as follows:
+(Plan I), the program requires a minimum of 35 credits distributed as follows: